 Also known as browser cookies or tracking cookies, cookies are small, often encrypted, text files that are stored in the memory or the hard disk of your device.
 A device could be your computer, mobile phone, tablet or any other device you use to access the internet.

 They are used by us to help our users navigate this website efficiently and perform certain functions.
 Due to their core role of enhancing or enabling usability or site processes, disabling cookies may prevent users from using certain parts of this website.

 We don't use any of our cookies to collect personal information about you, only anonymous information.

-Cookies on the Cycling UK website can be split into the following categories:
+Cookies on the Cycling UK website can be split into the following four categories:

 4. What cookies do Cycling UK use?

 |The Cycling UK website is built using Drupal.
 These cookies are required to allow the website to function.|